wickyhien18/wickyhien18/README.md

-## Hi there 👋
+## Hi there 👋 \n
-I'm Wicky
+I'm Wicky \n
-I'm a knight or you can say I'm a DEV
+I'm a knight or you can say I'm a DEV \n
-Rightnow I'm study about back-end
+Rightnow I'm study about back-end \n

 <!--
 **wickyhien18/wickyhien18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.